-Marilyn H. Adsitt - Education and Information Support Services Keith Anderson - Building Services Leah Arnold - Career, Technical and Adult Education Robert Becker - Special Education Maureen Kaelin - Business Services Colleen Lipponer - Administrative Services Grant Nelsen - Technology Integration Jeanne K. Weber - Regional Information Center Candace White-Ciraco, Ed.D. - Planning and Program Improvement www.esboces.org
+Keith Anderson - Building Services Leah Arnold - Career, Technical and Adult Education Kate Davern - Education and Information Support Services Colleen Lipponer - Business Services Susan Maddi - Administrative Services Grant Nelsen - Technology Integration Gina Reilly - Special Education Darlene Roces - Regional Information Center Candace White-Ciraco, Ed.D. - Planning and Program Improvement

-Eastern Suffolk BOCES does not discriminate against any employee, student, applicant for employment, or candidate for enrollment on the basis of gender, race, color, religion or creed, age, weight, national origin, marital status, disability, sexual orientation, military or veteran status, domestic violence vicitim status, genetic predisposition or carrier status, or any other classification protected by Federal, State, or local law.
+Eastern Suffolk BOCES does not discriminate against any employee, student, applicant for employment, or candidate for enrollment on the basis of sex, gender, race, color, religion or creed, age, weight, national origin, marital status, disability, sexual orientation, military or veteran status, domestic violence victim status, genetic predisposition or carrier status, or any other classification protected by Federal, State, or local law.
 This policy of nondiscrimination includes: access by students to educational programs, student activities, recruitment, appointment and promotion of employees, salaries, pay, and other benefits.
-Eastern Suffolk BOCES fully complies with all applicable rules and regulations pertaining to civil rights for students and employees (e.g., Title IX of the Education Amendments of 1972, §504 of the Rehabilitation Act of 1973, Titles VI and VII of the Civil Rights Act of 1964, Dignity for All Students Act, §303 of Age Discrimination Act of 1975, and the Americans with Disabilities Act of 1990).
-Inquiries regarding the implementation of the above laws should be directed to either of the Eastern Suffolk BOCES Civil Rights ComplianceOfficers: the Assistant Superintendent for Human Resources, 201 Sunrise Highway, Patchogue, NY 11772, 631-687-3029, ComplianceOfficers@esboces.org. or the Deputy Superintendent for Educational Services, 201 Sunrise Highway, Patchogue, NY 11772, 631-687-3056, ComplianceOfficers@esboces.org.
+Eastern Suffolk BOCES also provides equal access to the Boy Scouts and other designated youth groups.
+Eastern Suffolk BOCES fully complies with all applicable rules and regulations pertaining to civil rights for students and employees (e.g., Title IX of the Education Amendments of 1972, §504 of the Rehabilitation Act of 1973, Titles VI and VII of the Civil Rights Act of 1964, Dignity for All Students Act, §303 of Age Discrimination Act of 1975, the Americans with Disabilities Act of 1990, and the Boy Scouts of America Equal Access Act of 2001).
+Inquiries regarding the implementation of the above laws should be directed to either of the Eastern Suffolk BOCES civil Rights Compliance Officers: the Assistant Superintendent for Human Resources, 201 Sunrise Highway, Patchogue, NY 11772, 631-687-3029, ComplianceOfficers@esboces.org; or the Associate Superintendent for Educational Services, 201 Sunrise Highway, Patchogue, NY 11772, 631-687-3056, ComplianceOfficers@esboces.org.
+Inquiries may also be addressed to the Office for Civil Rights at the US Department of Education, 32 Old Slip, 26th Floor, New York, NY 10005, 646-428-3800, OCR.NewYork@ed.gov.